List of animated feature films of 2014

-A list of animated feature films that were released in 2014.
+This is a list of animated feature films that were released in 2014.

+List

-Highest-grossing animated films of 2014
+Highest-grossing animated films

-The top ten animated films by worldwide gross in 2014 (as of June 2, 2015) are as follows:
+The following is a list of the 10 highest-grossing animated feature films first released in 2014.

+Stand by Me Doraemon became the highest-grossing Japanese animated film of 2014.
 Big Hero 6 has grossed over $650 million, making it the 27th highest grossing animated film of all time.
 It is the first year since 1997's Hercules finished 11th that an animated film is not in the top 10.